BlackAsLight/DocScripts/README.md

 10. Set Who Can Access to Anyone.
 11. Click Deploy.
 14. After a few seconds of it processing, it will display an Authorization button.
 You will need to go ahead and click it.
 You'll need to give the script the access it needs to work properly.
 15. After that, a URL will display on the screen.
-Click the Copy button and provide it how the specific script says to in the Client section.
+Click the Copy button and use it how the Script intended it to be used.

 ## Script Description